tylerlwsmith/pi-in-the-end/README.md

 amixer scontrols
 ```

 It may return something like `Simple mixer control 'PCM',0`.
-You can target the device name in single quotes to change the volume of the output with the following command:
+You can target the device name in single quotes to change the volume of the output with the following command (more info on [Stack Overflow](https://askubuntu.com/a/380764)):

 ```sh
 amixer set PCM 100% # 100% means full volume.